indiarising/hackathon/README.md

 ###Why?

-"I beg every citizen of the country to pledge 100 hours a year towards cleanliness.
+> "I beg every citizen of the country to pledge 100 hours a year towards cleanliness.
 This work cannot be done by the PM, CMs or ministers alone.
-Every citizen of the nation has to pledge to keep the country clean" - Prime Minister Narendra Modi on 24th Spe 2014
+Every citizen of the nation has to pledge to keep the country clean" - Prime Minister Narendra Modi on 24th Sep 2014

 If you have been following work inspired by [The Ugly Indian](https://www.facebook.com/theugl.yindian) on facebook, you will see that it takes only a few people to go out and bring about a change.